Fishdom: Reception

 The original game was released in 2008 for PC and was adapted for smartphones by 2015.
 In addition, several sequels have been launched.

 Fishdom ranks among the most popular games from developer Playrix and received generally positive reviews. iParenting Media named Fishdom H2O: Hidden Odyssey one of the Greatest Video Games of 2009.
 According to the analytics of Sensor Tower, Fishdom was a top game in the category Puzzle&Decorate with around 15.6 million downloads in 2020.
 The game was ranked 16th on the annual App Store list of the best free games (8th for iPad, 19th for iPhone).
 According to Statista, the game was one of the ten most downloaded puzzle gaming apps as of 2021.

-Negative reception
+Controversy

 Despite seemingly good reception at first, some believe the game to be pay-to-win, as it appears to them that the game has nearly impossible levels, which usually need the game's boosters to easily beat.
 Others also call out the game for false advertising, since the pin-pulling puzzles in the advertisements are rarely seen in-game.
 This portion of negative reception can also be applied to Playrix's other games, such as Homescapes and Gardenscapes: New Acres, some also applying it to the company itself.